 Free and fair elections are a cornerstone of democracy.
 However, for the duration of its history, the United States has been plagued by disenfranchisement and voter suppression.
-The 1965 Voting Rights Act, partly drafted in the Religious Action Center’s library, was a monumental step forward in protecting the right to vote.
-It helped block laws that denied citizens the equal right to vote based on race and enacted federal voting protections.
-Yet in the past two decades, Americans’ access to the ballot box has been curtailed through a range of actions.
+The 1965 Voting Rights Act, partly drafted in the Religious Action Center's library, was a monumental step forward in protecting the freedom to vote.
+It helped block laws that denied Americans the equal right to vote based on race and enacted federal voting protections.
+Yet in the past two decades, Americans' access to the ballot box has been curtailed through a range of actions.

 The 2013 Shelby v.
 Holder Supreme Court decision gutted a crucial part of the Voting Rights Act which contained a formula requiring certain areas with a history of disenfranchisement problems to seek pre-clearance from the Department of Justice when making changes to election procedures.
 Just 24 hours after the release of the Shelby decision, Texas announced a plan to implement a strict photo ID requirement for voting.
-Since then, 21 states enacted new restrictive voting requirements and across 13 states, 1,688 polling sites have closed, which overwhelmingly impacts and limits access to the ballot for communities of color.
+Since then, 21 states enacted new restrictive voting requirements and across 13 states, 1,688 polling sites have closed, which overwhelmingly impacts and limits access to the ballot for Communities of Color.
 Along with our partners, the Reform Movement continues to push for a restoration of the voting rights act and efforts to ensure equal access to the freedom to vote so that the promise of democracy is made real for us all.